Old Time Rock and Roll: In popular culture

 The song was featured in the 1983 film Risky Business, starring Tom Cruise.
-Cruise's character, Joel Goodson, famously lip-syncs and dances in his underwear as this song plays after his parents leave him home alone.
+Cruise's character, Joel Goodsen, famously lip-syncs and dances in his underwear as this song plays after his parents leave him home alone.
+In 1985, the Chipmunks did a version that, as Seger pointed out above, was used in the aforementioned Hardee's commercial advertising Alvin and the Chipmunks glasses.
 In 1986, the song was also featured in the TV series ALF, in a caricature of the aforementioned Tom Cruise scene, in which Alf has similarly been left home alone and trashes the house.
 Activision created a series of Guitar Hero: World Tour television commercials directed by Brett Ratner based on the scene, each featuring a different set of celebrities lip-syncing to the lyrics while using the new instrument controllers.
 The first ad included athletes Kobe Bryant, Tony Hawk, Alex Rodriguez, and Michael Phelps.
-The song is also featured in episodes of The Nanny, The Fresh Prince of Bel-Air, South Park, Scrubs, and The Flash.
+The song is also featured in episodes of The Nanny, The Fresh Prince of Bel-Air, Growing Pains, Northern Exposure, South Park, Scrubs, and The Flash.
+Another Risky Business homage was performed faithfully by character Eddie Diaz in season 8 of 9-1-1.
 Steve Harrington briefly sang it in an episode of season 1 of the Netflix television series Stranger Things.
-It was also used in the teaser trailer for Garfield: The Movie.
+It was also used in the teaser trailer for Garfield: The Movie (2004).

-In early 2020, the song was featured in a Domino's Pizza commercial about contactless delivery during the COVID-19 pandemic.